dinohead/install_dod_root_mac/README.md

-Install and trust DoD CA certificates on Mac OS X. Tested on Catalina and Mojave. *NOTE*: This should also enable CAC if you didn't override the system drivers.
+Install and trust DoD CA certificates on Mac OS X. Tested on Sonoma 14.4.1. *NOTE*: This should also enable CAC if you didn't override the system drivers.

 Forked from: